Zequez/weave-dev-context/README.md

 Introducing *Weave* Dev Context

+### Ethos

+- Convention over configuration
+- Code sharing and collaboration on the deepest possible level
+- No Rust knowledge by default
+- Pre-packed with useful libraries
+- A single configuration file

 (**Disclaimer:** this is very early in development and not all these features are actually real yet)

-- Convention over configuration
-- All batteries included
+### What's in the package right now?
+- Useful DNAs
  - Profiles zome
  - Syn zome
  - Generic DNA zome